Have you ever wanted to travel to the moon, but can't find yourself an available spaceship? Go to Iceland.

 The Ring Road

 There’s a few things you should know about driving on the Ring Road.
 One.
 Be prepared to stop every five minutes to gawk at the beautiful scenery.
 Nine times out of ten you will take out your phone to snap pictures, only to remember that you’re in the middle of Iceland and probably have no service.
 Two.
 Do you hate waiting at red lights?
 Worry no more.
 On the Ring Road there are traffic circles instead.
 Think: Ring Around the Rosy, vehicle style.
 Three.
-If you go in July like we did, the sun doesn’t set until close to midnight and rises again between the morning hours of three and four.
+If you go in July like I did, the sun doesn’t set until close to midnight and rises again between the morning hours of three and four.
 You’ll never have to miss out on the spectacular views* of active volcanoes, icebergs, or waterfalls.
 Shotty driving the night shift!

 *Full disclosure: The sunlight makes it near impossible to see the northern lights during that time of year.